-To rebut the penalty period based on return of the transferred income or resource, the customer must provide a written statement signed under penalty of perjury and proof that supports the written statement.
+To rebut the penalty period based on the return of the transferred income or resource, the customer must provide a written statement and proof that supports the written statement.

 - A list of the income or resources returned; and - The date that each item was returned to the customer.